substrate-developer-hub/substrate-how-to-guides/docs/09-tutorials/01-Kitties/Part 1/dispatchables-and-events.md

 :::note Why "DispatchResult" and not "DispatchResultWithPostInfo" ?
 In `create_kitty` our return was of type `DispatchResult`.
-Since `mint()` is a helper for `create_kitty`, we don't need to overwrite `PostDispatchInfo`, so we can use a return type of [`DispatchResult`][dispatchresult-rustdocs] &mdash; its unaugmented version.
+Since `mint()` is a helper for `create_kitty`, we don't need to overwrite `PostDispatchInfo`, we can use a return type of [`DispatchResult`][dispatchresult-rustdocs] &mdash; its unaugmented version.
 :::